kgrid/kgrid-activator/README.md

 ./python-execution-stack-0.5.2-SNAPSHOT.jar --library.url=https://kgrid.med.umich.edu/library
 ```

 For the war file, see your container deployment instructions.
-In Tomact, just copy to `[/path/to/tomcat/home]/webapps`
+In Tomcat, just copy to `[/path/to/tomcat/home]/webapps`

-### Check out the source code
+### To build from source code

     git clone https://github.com/kgrid/python-execution-stack.git